Jamestown, Google Seek to Keep Binford Mural in Neighborhood; Hudson Guild Eyed as Potential Home

 By September 2017, celebrity chef Todd English had put his name in the running for the spot, considering its location between Chelsea Market and the Penn Station corridor ideal for a neighborhood food hall.
 But when they discovered that Sollenne would continue to be involved, they backed out, with Chef English’s Director of Restaurant Development Flip Arbelaez confiding that they “decided that to go forward would only end up disappointing folks.”

 “It was an integrity move,” said Arbelaez in a Nov.
 21, 2017 Chelsea Now article.
 “We did not want any association with these same owners.
-The worse thing we could do is put our investor’s money into play and lose it.”
+The worst thing we could do is put our investor’s money into play and lose it.”

 After that, there was a proposal submitted for a Memphis-style Southern Hospitality restaurant, co-owned by Eytan Sugarman, Trace Ayala, and Justin Timberlake.
 That entity soon withdrew their application under advice from CB4’s BLP Co-Chair Frank Holozubiec, after Sugarman had toyed with the idea of leasing only half the space, to operate a smaller restaurant.